Ji-Hwan Bae Player Props: Pirates vs. Giants

 Ji-Hwan Bae At The Plate

-- Bae has seven doubles, two home runs and nine walks while batting .275.
+- Bae is batting .267 with seven doubles, two home runs and nine walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.